elucian/bee/syntax/overview.md

 ## Expression rules

-These rules have on single expression to compute a result.
+These kind of rules have on single expression to compute a result.

 **syntax**
 ```